 Bangkok is the central hub for tourists and travellers into whole Southeast Asia, because it's hosting the biggest airport in the world region and most flights from America, Europe, Japan and Australia and more and more other Asian countries arrive in Bangkok.
 From here on tourism finds it's way to other places in Thailand and the neighbouring countries of Laos, Cambodia, Malaysia, Burma/Myanmar, Vietnam or even Indonesia.

 Bangkok's transport system is not the worst.
-There are three classes of buses to almost everywhere.
+There are three classes of buses to almost anywhere.
 The 'upper class' has air conditioner and the vehicles are as modern as in western cities, the 'second class' has fans inside and the most frequently running buses are old monsters, run down, noisy, blasting out black clouds of smog, but they are at least cheap (free for Thai People) and commute frequently.
-The destinations are given in Thai language, so most foreigners have to ask other passengers which bus to take to go whereever.
-But that always works, for Thai People are generally glad to help foreigners.
+The destinations are given in Thai language, so most foreigners have to ask other passengers which bus to take to go wherever.
+But that always works, for Thai People are generally very open minded, friendly and glad to help foreigners.
 The bus drivers or conductors are also mostly willing to help.

 There is a ferry system as well.
 It's anyway worth to use the passenger ferries on the Chao Praya River to come around in Bangkok and getting a view of the city from the big river.
 Another ferry transport is on Klong San Sap, running between the Golden Mount via downtown (Jim Thompson's House, Siam Square) further on many kilometers through the city.
 It's cheap and quick and one get's to see Bangkok from another perspective.
 Passing by some ugly slums in Bangkok's center, for example.